πŸš€ GitHub Showcase

 Tag Filter Section

 Click "Show Filter" to reveal all available tags.
-Click any tag to filter monitors:
+Click any tag to filter monitors.

 Filtered View

-Filtered by Production Tag
+Filtered by Critical Tag

 How to Use